Bren2010/draft-key-transparency/draft-mcmillion-key-transparency.md

 Users initiate a Search operation by submitting a SearchRequest to the Transparency Log containing the key that they're interested in.
-Users can optionally specify a specific version of the key that they'd like to receive, if not the most recent one.
+Users can optionally specify a version of the key that they'd like to receive, if not the most recent one.
 They can also include the `tree_size` of the last TreeHead that they successfully verified.

 ~~~ tls
 struct {